 1001 Westside Road, Healdsburg, 800-258-4003

 This is truly one of Sonoma County’s best-kept secrets.
 It’s tucked in an unlikely place - most of us have only seen it as a tiny Mediterranean-style property on the edge of Highway 12 and have little idea what it is.
-Yet it’s a lavish 29-room resort, with a luxurious spa, multiple pools and hot tubs, and even a private, 35-seat restaurant that is open only to Inn guests.
+Yet it’s a lavish 29-room resort, with a luxurious spa, multiple pools and hot tubs, and a decadent morning buffet.
 Each room is different, yet all are posh palace retreats, from the fireplace sitting area, to the castle-like ambience of polished concrete floors and plaster walls set with iron-framed windows, to the baths that are nearly large enough to live in.
-Breakfast is a remarkable meal, from a private chef who crafts fanciful chilaquiles; Cajun-spiced jambalaya with sausage and bacon topped with chive-mascarpone scrambled eggs; or creamy soft polenta topped with poached eggs, applewood smoked bacon and red pepper coulis.

 10400 Sonoma Highway, Kenwood, 707-833-1293